tonyhffong/TermWin.jl/README.md

 ## Introduction

 TermWin.jl is a tool to help navigate deep data structure such as `Expr`, `Dict`, `Array`, `Module`.
-It uses a very minimalist ncurses-based user interface.
+It uses a ncurses-based user interface.
+It also contains a backend framework for composing ncurses user interfaces.

 ```julia
 using TermWin
 ex = :( f(x) = x*x + 2x + 1 )
 tshow(ex)
 ```

-For `Function` and `MethodTable`, this would show a searchable (fuzzy) window:
+For `Function` and `MethodTable`, this would show a searchable (fuzzy) window, based on a mixture of substring search and Levenstein edit distance:
 ```julia
 using TermWin
 tshow( deleteat! ) # searchable methods table